fmi/java-course/11-network-ii/lab/README.md

     /**
      * Decreases the number of likes of a given song in the playlist by 1.
      * The number of likes cannot be less than 0.
+When unliking a song with 0 likes,
+     * the operation succeeds silently with likes remaining 0.
      *
      * @param playlistName the name of the playlist.
      * @param songTitle    the title of the song.